Happiness? (Roger Taylor album)

 Happiness? is the third solo album by English musician Roger Taylor, best known as the drummer for the band Queen.
-It was his first album outside of Queen since releasing Blue Rock with The Cross in September 1991.
+It was his first album outside of Queen since releasing Blue Rock with the Cross in September 1991.
+It reached #22 in UK album chart.

-Recording

-Writing of Roger Taylor's material spanned way before initial recording in 1993.
-Taylor, like his other bandmates, was mourning the death of lead singer, Freddie Mercury.
-Recording mostly took place in his home studio over the final months of 1993 to the beginning of 1994.
-Halfway through recording, Taylor collaborated with Japanese musician, Yoshiki.
-The result of the collaboration was the track "Foreign Sand".

-The album was released on what would have been Mercury's 48th birthday.
+Taylor collaborated with Japanese musician Yoshiki on the song "Foreign Sand".

 Controversy

 Although released as a single, the lyrics of the track "Nazis 1994", attacking neo-Nazism, were deemed so controversial that it was banned by UK commercial radio stations.
 Additionally, it was banned from being advertised and many record stores refused to stock the single.
 Ironically, the publicity aided in the album's success.

 Track listing

 All songs written by Roger Taylor, except "Foreign Sand" written by Taylor and Yoshiki.